1,500 Calorie Meal Plan Template for Coaches

 Download the Full Plan (PDF) ↓Why 1,500 Calories Is the Weight Loss Sweet Spot

-1,500 kcal works because it creates a meaningful deficit for most clients without the downsides of aggressive restriction.
-You get enough calories for 4 filling meals, adequate protein to preserve muscle, and sufficient micronutrients without needing supplements.
+1,500 kcal creates a meaningful deficit for most clients without the downsides of aggressive restriction.
+Three filling meals.
+Enough protein to preserve muscle.
+Sufficient micronutrients without supplements.
+The math is dull, the results aren't.

 500 kcal deficit = 0.5 kg/week fat loss